LLNL/remote-mirror-security/README.md

 Using this data, the secure mirror incorporates a small set of abstractions:

-* A repository class that aggregates:
+* A generic remote client that aggregates:
   * Branch data
   * Commit data (specifically for the `sha`s in the `update.d` args)
   * Organization members
   * Repository collaborators
   * Pull Request (Merge Request) comments
-* A module mixin that uses the simplified repo data to evaluate trust
+* A generic policy class that uses the client data to evaluate a remote's posture

 In general, this information is used to say:

 * The collaborators (with write to protected branches) are trusted and therefore changes to protected branches are trusted.
 * Organization members who are are trusted can vouch for a set of changes.

+Since the `update.d` hook is run for *every* inbound change, this project now also enables caching to disk.
+Redundant calls can be made initially during the `pre-receive` hook phase and their responses re-read during `update`.
+Finally, `post-receive` can be used to clear out the cache (otherwise the data will expire after a configurable time limit).

 # Package as a gem